-Transfer of Beneficiary's right to demand payment
+Transfer of Beneficiary's right to make presentation

-9. (1) The beneficiary's right to demand that the UNDERTAKING be honoured may be transferred only if authorized in an UNDERTAKING, and only to the extent and in the manner authorized in the UNDERTAKING.

-(2) If an UNDERTAKING is designated as transferable without specifying whether or not the consent of the ISSUER or another authorized person is required for the actual transfer, neither the ISSUER nor any other authorized person is obliged to effect the transfer except to the extent and in the manner expressly consented to by it.
+- 9. (1) The beneficiary's right to make presentation may be transferred only if authorized in an undertaking, and only to the extent and in the manner authorized in the undertaking. - (2) If an undertaking is designated as transferable without specifying whether or not the consent of the issuer or another authorized person is required for the actual transfer, neither the issuer nor any other authorized person is obliged to effect the transfer except to the extent and in the manner expressly consented to by it.

-(COMMENT: In the commentary draw attention to paragraph 31 of the Commentaries to the Convention)
+(Comment: In the commentary draw attention to paragraph 31 of the Commentaries to the Convention)